amihaiemil/amihaiemil.github.io/_posts/2016-06-03-using-google-recaptha-with-jax-rs.markdown

 tags: rest anti-spam
 author: <a href="https://www.github.com/amihaiemil" target="_blank">amihaiemil</a>
 comments: true
+shareable: true
 preview: How to secure a form post with Google ReCaptcha 2
 ---

 Nowadays the simplest way to secure your formular against robots and automated tools is to add a captcha to it.
 I found Google's <a title="Recaptcha developer guide" href="https://developers.google.com/recaptcha/intro">Recaptcha 2.0</a> to be an elegant solution.
 It looks good and it's easy to implement.
 The general mechanism is thoroughly documented in the developer's guide so it makes no sense to just repeat it here.
 Instead I want to show you how I would implement it together with a Java EE ``@POST`` method.

 <img alt="Google ReCaptcha 2.0" src="/images/recaptcha.PNG"/>

 Assume you have a contact form which has the following 3 fields: **name**, **email** and **message** .
 The class that maps the form looks like this:

 {% highlight java %}
 public class ContactForm {
     @FormParam("name")
     @DefaultValue("")
     private String name;

     @FormParam("email")
     @DefaultValue("")
     private String email;

     @FormParam("message")
     @DefaultValue("")
     private String message;